gudashashank/EqualEyes/README.md

 The running web application is built on BLIP: Bootstrapping Language Image Pre-training for image captioning, it gave high accuracy and lesser loss compared to the other three models, moreover it has a filter to remove noise from website data making it a better fit for the application.

-Attaching a sample Image below from the application:
+Attaching a sample Image below from the application: <br>

 ![Alt Text](Images/Results_Section.jpg)